Why Breakfast is Important

 This is not a problem and in fact can work in your favor when to take into consideration the eating schedule discussed in the previous post, Eat Only When You're Hungry.
 So when you get up, it's important to rehydrate your body before anything else, so a glass of water is a good thing to drink before going out for your run or other form of exercise that you normally do.

 After showering, then eat a good wholesome breakfast.
-It's important that breakfast fills you up and even more important that it fills you up with low GI carbohydrates.
+It's important that breakfast fills you up and even more important that it fills you up with good quality protein plus some unprocessed, low GI carbohydrates.
 That's because they will release their energy slowly throughout the morning and prevent you from feeling hungry part-way through the morning before you eat your lunch.

 This is important as you are far less likely to eat snacks if you are not feeling hungry and therefore not prone to gain empty calories by eating a mid-morning high calorie snack.